 ALC is working to ensure that the future has enough linguists to meet the increasing demand for language services, and that those linguists possess the skills and training that the future of our industry requires.

-And through our strong partnership with the European Language Industry Association (Elia), ALC is learning from the great example of the Elia Exchange program.
+Through our strong partnership with the European Language Industry Association (Elia), ALC is learning from the great example of the Elia Exchange program.
 Elia is kind enough to collaborate with ALC to help us develop and grow our academic outreach.